sjtubraverain/duyuhui.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Master's student at Shanghai Jiao Tong University (SJTU), specializing in Reinforcement Learning and End-to-End Streaming Media Optimization.
-Currently, I conduct my research with the  [MIN](https://min.sjtu.edu.cn/En/FacultyPublications/4#M.S.%20Students)group at SJTU.
+Currently, I conduct my research with the  [MIN](https://min.sjtu.edu.cn/) group at SJTU.

 A data-driven personal website
 ======